KQM-git/TCL/characters/pyro/xiangling.md

 | CD | 12s |
 | GU | 1A |
 | Particles | Up to 4 particles |

+* With high enough CDR, multiple Guobas can be summoned at a time
 {% endtab %}

 {% tab title="Pyronado" %}